JCMexplains/writing-for-success-2023/textbook.md

 - Chapter 1:
     - Removed discussion of learning styles as recent research is skeptical about them.
 For example, see "Learning Styles: Concepts and Evidence" at https://doi.org/10.1111/j.1539-6053.2009.01038.x
 	- Added discussion of LMS-provided reminder apps
 - Chapter 5: Updated discussion of the definition of a noun to explain that linguists prefer syntactic definitions to semantic definitions
 - Chapter 11: Added discussion of citation managers such as Zotero
+- Chapter 13:
+    - Updated APA coverage to APA 7.
-- Chapter 13: Updated MLA coverage to MLA 9 from MLA 7
+    - Updated MLA coverage to MLA 9 from MLA 7.
+    - Added MLA-formatted version of sample research paper for comparison to APA-formatted version
 - Chapter 15: Added my own sample persuasive essay on legalizing medical marijuana

 #### General Changes